aspose-words/Aspose.Words-API-References/english/net/aspose.words/section/clearheadersfooters/_index.md

 ### Remarks

-The text of all headers and footers is cleared, but [`HeaderFooter`](../../headerfooter) objects themselves are not removed.This makes headers and footers of this section linked to headers and footers of the previous section.
+The text of all headers and footers is cleared, but [`HeaderFooter`](../../headerfooter) objects themselves are not removed.

+This makes headers and footers of this section linked to headers and footers of the previous section.

 ### Examples